What are the Tax Implications for Growing Value of Real Estate in Trust?

-The life estate property value has increased approximately 4% annually over the last two years which is average for the area.
+The life estate property value has increased approximately 4% annually over the last two years, which is average for the area.
 The value of the property was approximately $700,000 at the time of my mother’s passing.
 Hence, the current property value is approximately $728,000.
-Estimating the life estate tenant lives another 10 years and the property continue to appreciate by 4% annually the approximate property value would be $1,077,618 upon my mother’s husband’s death.
+Estimating the life estate tenant lives another 10 years and the property continues to appreciate by 4% annually the approximate property value would be $1,077,618 upon my mother’s husband’s death.
 Hence, the increase in value from the date of my mother’s passing to the life tenant’s death 12 years later is approximately $377,618.
 Will my sister and I incur capital gains tax equally (50%) of this appreciation and is this taxed separately by the IRS and state of Arizona?

 Yes, that’s right.
-While the basis in the property was adjusted (“stepped up”) upon your mother’s death to its fair market value at that time, it won’t be stepped up again upon her husband’s death because it’s not in his taxable estate.
+While the basis in the property was adjusted (“stepped-up”) upon your mother’s death to its fair market value at that time, it won’t be stepped-up again upon her husband’s death because it’s not in his taxable estate.
 You and your sister will have to pay federal taxes on the capital gain which, as you suggest, will be the difference between the net proceeds of the sale (after the real estate agent’s commission) and the basis—the value upon your mother’s death.
 As you also suggest, you’ll each be responsible for half the gain.

 While I have no knowledge of the Arizona tax system, I don’t think you will have to pay any tax to the state of Arizona, since neither you nor your sister live there, but you very well may owe tax to Puerto Rico and your sister to California.